Tim Watts (politician): Publications

 In 2015, Watts and Labor MP Clare O'Neil released Two Futures: Australia at a critical moment through Text Publishing, which sought to address long-term policy challenges facing Australia.
 In 2019 he released another book, The Golden Country: Australia's Changing Identity.

 Personal life

 Watts lives in Footscray with his wife and two children.
+He has an investment property in Kingston.

-Since about 2006, Watts has been the author of a blog entitled "Blogging the Bookshelf", in which he discusses the books that he has been reading.
+From about 2006 to 2013, Watts was the author of a blog entitled "Blogging the Bookshelf", in which he discusses the books that he has been reading.

+Watts supports the Western Bulldogs in the Australian Football League.